drZymo/swoq/Documentation/swoq.md

 The `position` field is a structure with an integer `x` and `y` field that indicates the map position that is currently occupied by the player.

-The `surroundings` field is an array of `Tile` values (see [[#Tiles]]).
+The `surroundings` field is an array of `Tile` values (see [Tiles](#tiles)).
 It describes the type of each position on the map that are visible by the player.
 Its a flattened version of a two-dimensional grid around the player.
 The width and height of this grid is defined by the `visibilityRange` field given in the Start response, and are equal to `1 + 2 * visiblityRange`.
 The player is always in the middle of this 2D grid.
 It is stored in row-major order.
-So the first entries are all for the first row, then the second row, etc. It can visualized as depicted below (from the ReplayViewer).
+So the first entries are all for the first row, then the second row, etc. It can be visualized as depicted below (from the ReplayViewer).

 ![Surroundings example](images/surroundings.png)